ceph/ceph/doc/rados/troubleshooting/troubleshooting-mon.rst

 The status of a Monitor (as reported by the ``ceph tell mon.X mon_status`` command) can be obtained via the admin socket.
 The ``ceph tell mon.X mon_status`` command outputs a great deal of information about the monitor (including the information found in the output of the ``quorum_status`` command).

+.. note:: The command ``ceph tell mon.X mon_status`` is not meant to be input literally.
+The ``X`` portion of ``mon.X`` is meant to be replaced with a value specific to your own Ceph cluster when you run the command.

 To understand this command's output, let us consider the following example, in which we see the output of ``ceph tell mon.c mon_status``::